SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/follow-ups/appointment.md

 **Also:**

 * Appointments can be single events or part of a recurring series.
-* Overdue and completed appointments will be in the todo list in addition to the calendar.
+* Overdue and completed appointments will be in the todo list in addition to in the calendar.
 * Appointments involving a resource and/or additional participants are called **bookings** (or group reservation).
 * Appointments can be created by the owner or assigned/delegated to an associate.